 1. You don’t need an ISBN to publish on Google Play

-If you upload your epub files and don’t have an ISBN (or other acceptable identifier), Google generates you a unique number, and that’s it, you are good to go.
+If you upload your epub files and don’t have an ISBN (or other acceptable identifier), Google generates you a unique number.
 (You can also use PUI, PublishDrive’s identifier.)

-P.S.: Google has a strict policy about public domain books (meaning the book is out of copyright), so if you’d like to publish one, make sure it is unique according to their standards.
+Google has a strict policy about public domain books (meaning the book is out of copyright).
+If you’d like to publish one, make sure it is unique according to their standards.

 2. You can offer free pdf previews on Google Books

-When you sign up to Google Play, you automatically sign up to Google Books as well, so the store listing will allow you to appear in search results on Google Books.
+When you sign up to Google Play, you automatically sign up to Google Books as well.
+The store listing will allow you to appear in search results on Google Books.
 Google Books is a giant library project aiming to scan every single book in the world and making them searchable.
 So, you can find the whole world's bibliographic information on the web.

-This would obviously violate some copyright laws, but publishers in the Google Books Partner Program can choose the percentage they are happy to display as a preview: it can be as much as the whole book!
-So whenever a book search appears on Google, publishers have a better chance to stand out!
-If you are signing up with PublishDrive, you agree to the 20% preview which means your book can be found by a specific search term.
+This would obviously violate some copyright laws, but publishers in the Google Books Partner Program can choose the percentage they are happy to display as a preview.
+It can be as much as the whole book!

 P.S.
 If you distribute through PublishDrive, you can also send free samples or review copies of your books to readers!
 Learn more about free marketing options here.